rust-lang/reference/reference.md

 ### For expressions

-A `for` expression is a syntactic construct for looping over elements provided by an implementation of `std::iter::Iterator`.
+A `for` expression is a syntactic construct for looping over elements provided by an implementation of `std::iter::IntoIterator`.

 An example of a for loop over the contents of an array: